 1. Preheat the Air Fryer

-Preheat your air fryer to 400°F (200°C) for about 3 to 5 minutes.
-Preheating helps the corn start roasting right away and improves browning.
+Preheat your air fryer to 400°F for 3 to 5 minutes.
+Preheating helps the corn start roasting immediately and improves browning.

 2. Season the Corn

-Brush each ear of corn with oil or melted butter.
-Sprinkle with salt, pepper, and any optional seasonings.
+Brush each ear of corn with olive oil or melted butter.
+Sprinkle with salt, pepper, and any optional seasonings you want to use.

-Place the corn in the air fryer basket in a single layer.
-Do not overcrowd.
+Arrange the corn in a single layer in the air fryer basket.
+Do not overcrowd it.
 The hot air needs room to circulate around each ear.
+If necessary, cook in batches.

-Cook at 400°F for 10 to 15 minutes, turning the corn every 4 to 5 minutes.
-The exact time depends on the size of the ears and your air fryer model.
+Cook the corn at 400°F for 10 to 15 minutes, turning it every 4 to 5 minutes for even browning.

 5. Finish and Serve

 Remove the corn carefully using tongs.
-Brush with a little more butter if desired and add any final toppings before serving.
+Brush with a little more butter if desired, then add your favorite toppings and serve immediately.

 Cooking Time Tips for Perfect Results

 If you like more char, add 1 to 2 extra minutes at the end.
-Just watch closely so the kernels do not dry out.
+Just keep an eye on it so the kernels do not dry out.

-When making grilled corn on the cob in air fryer for the first time in your machine, check it a little early so you can learn its timing.
+If this is your first time making grilled corn on the cob in air fryer in a new appliance, check for doneness a minute or two early so you can learn how your model behaves.

 Flavor Variations to Try